Joy Street Location

 The Charlie Chaplin Statue on Joy Street

 When we first heard that there was a tribute to Charlie Chaplin in the form of a statue on Joy Street we were surprised.
-We had walked this street many times with noticing it.
+We had walked this street many times without noticing it.
 On our return to look for it we found it… eventually.
 Let’s just say it is a bit of a challenge to find it!

 We have 2 photo galleries below. the first includes general views of Joy Street from the street with the statue appearing in one photo.
 Try to see if you can see it.
 The second gallery reveals the statue location with photos